stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

-In order not to confuse an email string with a password string, it can therefore be helpful to wrap both of them in a new record type to drastically increase type safety at the cost of having reimplement some interfaces.
+In order not to confuse an email string with a password string, it can therefore be helpful to wrap both of them in a new record type to drastically increase type safety at the cost of having to reimplement some interfaces.
-Utility function `on` from the *Prelude* is very useful here.
+Utility function `on` from the *Prelude* is very useful for this.
 Don't forget to inspect its type at the REPL, and try to understand what's going on here.